 Check the needle is not bent and hitting the edge of the foot.
 Even if the needle looks straight, I recommended you replace it anyway.
 The bend may be slight and not visible to the naked eye.

-Is your needle the correct size for the fabric you chose?
-Check and adjust if necessary – it will make all the difference.
+Is your needle the correct size and type for the fabric you chose?
+This is a common reason sewing machine needles break.
+Check and adjust if necessary - it will make all the difference.
 (Read my guide to needle sizes).

 Heavier fabrics, in particular, will need thicker needles so they don't bend or break when going in.
 Here are some suggested needle sizes for you.